1. Introduction

 }

-public override double Evaluate(Hashtable vars) {
+override double Evaluate(Hashtable vars) {

 object value = vars[name];